microsoft/botframework-components/generators/generator-bot-enterprise-assistant/README.md

 # @microsoft/generator-bot-enterprise-assistant [![NPM version](https://badge.fury.io/js/%40microsoft%2Fgenerator-bot-enterprise-assistant.svg)](https://www.npmjs.com/package/@microsoft/generator-bot-enterprise-assistant)

+**Important**: The QnA Maker service will retire on the 31st of March, 2025.
+A newer version of the question and answering capability is now available as part of Azure Cognitive Service for Language.
+For question-and-answer capabilities within the Cognitive Services, see _question answering_.
+Starting 1st October, 2022 you won’t be able to create new QnA Maker resources.

+**This template is being provided for support of existing customers.
+New users should refrain from using this template for a new bot.**

 A bot with Azure Language Understanding (LUIS), Enterprise Calendar skill, Enterprise People skill and common trigger phrases used to direct the conversation flow to help customers accomplish common business tasks.
 [Learn more](https://aka.ms/EnterpriseAssistant)

 ### Recommended use